 THIS PROJECT IS DISCONTINUED ON CODEPLEX.
-THIS WILL EVENTUALLY BE REPLACED BY THE ATTRIBUTE MANAGER.
-PLEASE GO TO
+AND HAS BEEN REPLACED BY THE ATTRIBUTE MANAGER.

 This project is a plugin for the XrmToolBox.
 It's purpose is to automate the task of converting a Local Option Set (an option set that is defined by and specific to a single entity. e.g.